jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 Smart Contracts are for replacing trusted third parties.
 They are not "just a database".
 They are for enforcing rules in a system, for which they need to store a minimum set of data.
 This minimum set of data will also be used by the frontend to display information to the user.
 However, you get into the problem of third party dependency again here.

 Let's take an example to illustrate the problem better.
 In Barren Wuffet, fund managers would be able to create IFTTT rules for the future, which would be automatically executed in the future.
-Now, EVM doesn't have an automatic TX execution hook like that (Cosmos SDK does), so someone has to send a TX to trigger the execution.
-The smart contract has to make sure whatever is being triggered matches the IFTTT rule the fund manager specified (otherwise the fund manager would have to run a bot to do it, mooting the whole point of an IFTTT system).
-To do this, the smart contract has to store some info as "proof".
+Now, EVM doesn't have an automatic TX execution hook like that (Cosmos SDK does), so someone (infact, anyone if you want the contract to be decentralized) has to send a TX to trigger the execution.
+The smart contract has to make sure whatever is being triggered matches the IFTTT rule the fund manager specified (otherwise a whitelisted bot run by the fund manager will have to do it, which defeats the point of the setup [^permissioned-bot]).
+To do this, the smart contract has to store some info verify the rule that's being executed.
 There are 2 ways of doing this:

 1. Smart Contract stores the entire IFTTT rule with all its triggers, actions and their parameters and gives back an identifier for this rule.
 Later, someone can send a TX saying `execute(id)`.
 Smart Contract would lookup in a mapping `id => IFTTTRule`, check that on-chain trigger conditions are met and execute the actions.
 Frontend would only have to be aware of the id.
-This incurs extra gas cost at rule creation time.
+This incurs extra gas cost at rule creation time because we are storing the entire rule in the contract.
-2. Smart Contract stores the hash of the IFTTT rule (essentially a unique identifier).
-When some bot thinks it's time to execute the rule, it sends a TX saying `execute(IFTTTRUle)` and the smart contract checks that the hash of the IFTTT rule matches the hash it has stored.
-Frontend would have to be aware of the entire IFTTT rule.
-This incurs extra gas cost at execution time.
+2. Smart Contract stores _a hash_ of the IFTTT rule (essentially a computable unique identifier).
+When some bot thinks it's time to execute the rule, it sends a TX saying `execute(IFTTTRUle)` and the smart contract just checks that the hash of the IFTTT rule matches the hash it has stored.
+Frontend would have to be aware of the entire IFTTT rule (it would read this from the events emitted by the contract).
+This incurs extra gas cost at execution time because we are sending the entire rule as calldata to the contract.
 This is more akin to the "UTXO model" of Bitcoin/Cardano.

 In both these cases, you need to think about "data availability".
 Do you expect frontends to keep track of the entire history of the contract and lookup/reconstruct the data?
 Do you use something like `The Graph` that the frontend queries?
 What happens if `The Graph` goes down? (see more below).
 Does the gas cost economics make sense for the use case?